 What to Expect During the Circumcision Procedure

 Circumcision is a safe, simple procedure that can be performed under local anesthesia.
-After applying a topical anesthetic or injecting numbing agents into the penis, Dr. Michel or one of the urologists at Comprehensive Urology will use specialized clamps or devices to carefully retract the foreskin from the glans before trimming off the excess skin.
+After applying a topical anesthetic or injecting numbing agents into the penis, Dr. Michel or one of the urologists at Comprehensive Urology in Los Angeles will use specialized clamps or devices to carefully retract the foreskin from the glans before trimming off the excess skin.
 There will be small, absorbent sutures used to close the incisions.
 Patients can then return home after the procedure.
 The most common side effects include swelling, soreness, and bruising, which should disappear in a short amount of time.

 Contact an Experienced Urologist in Beverly Hills Today